 - Cook over medium heat and stir frequently until sugar dissolves.
 Ideally you want the sugar to dissolve before the mixture comes to a boil.
 This will help ensure the sugar doesn’t crystalize.

 - Bring mixture to a boil.
-Affix a candy thermometer to the side of the pot and cook until softball stage is reached (235°F), stirring occasionally.
+Affix a candy thermometer to the side of the pot and cook until the softball stage is reached (235°F), stirring occasionally.

 - Add vanilla extract and beat by hand with a wooden spoon for 2 minutes.
 Add the pecans and continue beating by hand with a wooden spoon until the mixture loses its gloss.